 AWS uses temporary storage to allocate when the instance is started and destroyed during the termination.
 It provides block storage to separate the instances.
 It uses S3 for Object storage, Glacier for data archiving services and provides full support for relational and NoSQL databases and Big data.

-Azure uses D drive for offering temporary storage, block storage with Page Blobs for VMs.
+Azure uses a D drive for offering temporary storage, block storage with Page Blobs for VMs.
 Block Blobs and Files will serve as object-store.
-It supports relational databases, NoSQL and Big Data with Azure tables and HDInsight.
+It supports relational databases, NoSQL, and Big Data with Azure tables and HDInsight.
 It also offers import-export, site recovery, recovery, azure backup for archiving.

 The AWS users can configure their own virtual machines.
 They can choose pre-configured images or can customize the images.
 The users can launch virtual machines from different regions and availability zones by choosing the size, memory, power, number of VMs.

 To create the virtual machines the Azure users choose the Virtual Hard Disk (VHD) which is similar to machine instance.
-The VHD can be pre-configured by the Microsoft, users or third party.
+The VHD can be pre-configured by Microsoft, users, or a third party.
 The user must specify the configuration details of cores and memory.

 Amazon implements a pay-as-you-go model for AWS that charges per hour.
 The following models are used for purchasing the instances.

 On-demand: Paying for what is used without an upfront cost.

 Reserved: Reserving an instance for 1 or 3 days without upfront cost based on use.

 Spot: Availability of extra capabilities upon customers' bid.